picosh/docs/posts/pipe.md

 hello world
 ```

-That's it.
-Private and authenticated by default.
+That's it: private and authenticated by default.

 [pipe](https://pipe.pico.sh) brings the simplicity of \*nix pipes to the network.
 If you know how to use `|`, you already know how to use pipe.